vvvv/betadocs/Using vvvv/Patching/Subpatches.md

 * manually (by labeling IOBoxes)

 ### Grouping Nodes
-Select a group of nodes that you want to collapse into one node and press **CTRL+G**.
+Select a group of nodes that you want to collapse into one node and press <kbd>CTRL+G</kbd>.
 This will cut those nodes, paste them in a subpatch and keep all connections to nodes that were not in the selection.

 Note that the name of the node/subpatch at this point is quite generic.
-It is therefore advised that you now rightclick the new node and then press **CTRL+SHIFT+S** in order to *Save As...* it under a suitable name.
+It is therefore advised that you now rightclick the new node and then press <kbd>CTRL+SHIFT+S</kbd> in order to *Save As...* it under a suitable name.

 Also you may want to have a look at the <span class="pin">Descriptive Name</span> of the IOBoxes that were automatically inserted and give them more meaningful names where applicable.